GregSchiemer/SatGam/README.md

 # Satellite Gamelan

 This project renders a synchronised multiplayer interface using ES6 canvas animation and gesture-triggered audio synthesised via Csound WebAssembly.
 It was designed principally as a concert app for performing microtonal music created by the developer.
-This version of the app is intended as a javaScript replacement of an earlier version written in Objective-C. The UI is designed for a portrait-mode mobile screen (`390×844`).
+The combination of javaScript and Csound WebAssembly is intended as an eventual replacement of the original version of the Satellite Gamelan written app in Objective-C. The UI is designed for a portrait-mode mobile screen (`390×844`).

 ## Features